lem-project/lem-project.github.io/content/en/usage/usage.md

 title: Usage
 weight: -50
 ---

+This page shows how to use Lem.

+You can find a list of available keys and commands in [keybindings](/usage/keybindings/), and you can get this list in Lem itself with `M-x documentation-describe-bindings` (new in Lem 2.1).

+To learn about a specific mode (support for a programming language, the directory mode…) please see the Extensions section on the menu.

+This documentation is improved continually.

 {{< toc >}}

-The documentation is in progress.
-You can find a list of available keys and commands in [keybindings](/usage/keybindings/), and you can get this list in Lem itself with `M-x documentation-describe-bindings` (new in Lem 2.1).

-# Lem Manual for Users
+## Quickstart

 Lem has Emacs-like keybindings, as well as a vi emulation (`M-x vi-mode`).